victorpena1/UFC_Analysis/README.md

 <img src="data/boxplot.png"
     style="float: left; margin-right: 10px;" />

 ### The Ronda Rousey fight in late 2015 holds the record attendance for the UFC.
+(56214 people)

+- No surprises here.
+The US holds the record for more events.
 <img src="data/eventcountry.png"
     style="float: left; margin-right: 10px;" />

+- Top 5 countries for more events
 <img src="data/afterUS.png"
     style="float: left; margin-right: 10px;" />

+- Fight class with more fights in the UFC.
+Are there more lightweight figters in the roster???
 <img src="data/weightclass.png"
     style="float: left; margin-right: 10px;" />

+- KO/TKO is the most dominante winning method.
 <img src="data/method.png"
     style="float: left; margin-right: 10px;" />

+- For the KO/TKO method, fights are typically defined in the first round.
 <img src="data/round.png"
     style="float: left; margin-right: 10px;" />

+- Distribution of reach and height ratio.
 <img src="data/reachheight.png"
     style="float: left; margin-right: 10px;" />